Skip to main content

 • Fast startup.
 Sandboxes are lightweight enough to create from application code.

-• OCI images.
-Use familiar images from Docker Hub, GHCR, ECR, GCR, or another OCI-compatible registry.
+• Docker-like inputs.
+Use familiar OCI images from Docker Hub, GHCR, ECR, GCR, or another registry.

 • Programmable controls.
 Configure resources, volumes, secrets, networking, and lifecycle from the CLI or SDK.